Leave That Bandage Alone!

 Scabbing and Peeling

 After a few days, you will notice some peeling and possibly a little scabbing.
-Excessive scabbing could indicate a poorly-done tattoo, but a little is sometimes normal and there is no need to panic.
-Apply warm moist compresses to the scabs for about 5 minutes 2-3 times a day to soften them and they will eventually come off on their own.
-(Do not apply ointment or lotion to a softened scab – wait for it to dry) You will also start to itch, just like a sunburn when it begins to heal.
+A little is sometimes normal and there is no need to panic.
+You will also start to itch, just like a sunburn when it begins to heal.
 The advice here is, don’t pick, and don’t scratch!
-If the skin itches, slap it.
-If it is peeling, put lotion on it.
-And if it is scabbing, just leave it alone.
-Your tattoo is almost healed, and now is not the time to ruin it!
+Apply a thin layer of unscented lotion like lubriderm.
+Natural products like coconut oil and shea butter are a plus.
+NEVER use a petroleum based product like aquaphor and A+D ointment.
+Your tattoo is almost healed, now is not the time to ruin it!

 Protection from the sun